aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Get the result of the conditional formatting.

+**Remarks**

 Returns null if no conditional formatting is applied to this cell,

 **Returns:**
 [ConditionalFormattingResult](../../com.aspose.cells/conditionalformattingresult)